VideoGen-of-Thought: Step-by-step generating multi-shot video with minimal manual intervention: Introduction

 \section{Introduction}

 Recent advancements in video generation techniques have yielded impressive results, particularly in creating short, visually appealing clips~\cite{blattmann2023stable, chen2023videocrafter1, chen2024videocrafter2, xu2024easyanimate, henschel2024streamingt2v}.
 These advancements have been powered by increasingly sophisticated generative models, ranging from diffusion models~\cite{ho2020denoising, song2020scorebased, rombach2022stablediffusion, blattmann2023stable} to auto-regressive models~\cite{ge2022tats, weng2023artboldsymbolcdotv, liu2024mardini, wang2024omnitokenizer}, supported by large-scale datasets~\cite{huang2020movienet, schuhmann2021laion400m, schuhmann2022laion}.
-These methods have enabled the generation of high-quality, realistic short videos.
+These methods have enabled the generation of high-quality and realistic short videos.
 However, generating multi-shot videos from a brief user input script remains a substantial challenge.
-Despite existing works successfully achieving long-term video generation, the primary focus has been on extending the duration of single-shot videos~\cite{feng2024multisentence, ouyang2024flexifilm, wang2023gen-l-video, li2024survey}.
-In contrast, multi-shot video generation involves additional complexities in ensuring coherence across different shots.
-Moreover, while simply scaling up models or using larger datasets, as done in single-shot long video generation methods~\cite{wang2024loong, polyak2024movie-gen}, can enhance the visual quality of individual clips, it requires vast computational resources and extensive training times.
-More importantly, they fail to solve the challenges inherent in multi-shot video generation, which is a more complex task that requires maintaining reasonable logic in the narrative, and visual consistency across different scenes—all of which are essential for producing multi-shot, movie-like content.
+Unlike single-shot video generation, which focuses on creating a coherent clip from a single prompt, multi-shot video generation requires the model to maintain both \textbf{reasonable storylines} and \textbf{visual consistency} across multiple shots.
+This task involves additional complexities, such as ensuring logical transitions between scenes and maintaining consistent appearance \textit{(e.g., character identity, overall style, etc.)} throughout the video.
+Current video generation methods~\cite{chen2023videocrafter1, chen2024videocrafter2, xu2024easyanimate, hong2022cogvideo, yang2024cogvideox} often fall short in these areas, resulting in fragmented narratives and inconsistent visual elements across shots.
+Furthermore, sometimes real movies require the same character to appear in different ways based on the storylines, which should be faithful to the same identity but not the same traits \textit{(e.g., expression, appearance, relationships, etc.).} The requirement for high-level identity preservation~\cite{ye2023ip-adapter, yuan2024consisid, zhou2025storydiffusion} across shots remains an open question, which is essential for cross-shot consistency.